Example Cluster

 paasta status -s hello-world

 Scribe is not included with this example cluster.
-If you are looking for logs, check /var/logs/paasta_logs and syslog on the mesosmaster for the output from cron.
-Also note that all the slaves share the host’s docker daemon.
+If you are looking for logs, check syslog on the Kubernetes node that the pod is running on for the output from cron.
+You can get the host the pod is running on by adding “-v” to the command above.

 Cleanup